9 injured in Memorial Day shooting at Florida beach

-HOLLYWOOD, Fla.
-(AP) — Nine people were injured when gunfire erupted along a beachside promenade in Hollywood, Florida, sending people frantically running for cover at the crowded beach on Memorial Day.
+HOLLYWOOD, Fla. — Nine people were injured Monday night when gunfire erupted along a beachside promenade in Hollywood, Florida, sending people frantically running for cover at the crowded beach on Memorial Day.

 Police and witnesses said the shooting began as a group of people fought in front of a busy stretch of shops on the Hollywood Oceanfront Broadwalk about 7 p.m.
 Monday.